PhilipGriffith/AHPy/README.md

 ...and we're done!
 Brilliant!

-Now that the hierarchy represents the decision problem, we can print the target weights of the parent `criteria` object to see the results of the analysis:
+Now that the hierarchy represents the decision problem, we can print the target weights of the highest level Criteria object to see the results of the analysis:

 ```python
 >>> print(criteria.target_weights)
 {'Element': 0.144, 'Accord Sedan': 0.215, 'CR-V': 0.167, 'Odyssey': 0.219, 'Accord Hybrid': 0.15, 'Pilot': 0.106}
 ```

-For more detailed information on any of the Compare objects in the hierarchy, we can call `report()`.
-Because the `criteria` object now has children, we see that both its `children` entry and its target weights have been updated to reflect the change:
+For standardized, detailed information about any of the Compare objects in the hierarchy, we can call `report()`.
+Because the Criteria object now has children, we see that both its `children` entry and its target weights have been updated to reflect the change:

 ```python
 >>> report = criteria.report(show=True)